 Dangers Of A Litter Box In Bedrooms

-If you put the litter box in the wrong place, it can cause problems for you.
+If you put the litter box in the wrong place, it can cause problems.

-- You may run the risk of ammonia exposure if the litter box is not kept clean at all times.
+- You may run the risk of toxic gas exposure from the ammonia in cat urine if the litter box is not kept clean at all times.

 - If you often get up during the night, in the dark, you might risk tripping over or stepping in the litter box itself.

-- Although it’s not clear if litter dust is a health hazard or not – we recommend you be safe and choose a spot where you won’t breathe in the litter dust easily.
+- Additionally, although it’s not clear if litter dust is a health hazard or not – we recommend you be safe and choose a spot where you won’t breathe in the litter dust easily.

-These three issues are the most common types of dangers that can come from keeping a litter box in your bedroom.
+These three issues are the most common reasons why it is dangerous to keep your cat’s litter box in your bedroom.

 Can Inhaling Cat Litter Dust Make You Sick?